The Measure of Quality

 • The 90% rule FAILS because only 80% of measurements were above or equal to this value.

-• The 10% rule fails because 1 measurement was below 90% of NDFT (288 microns).
+• The 10% rule fails because at least 1 measurement was below 90% of NDFT (288 microns).

-Who is the IMO and what is PSPC?
+What is the IMO and what is PSPC?

 The International Maritime Organization (IMO) is a specialist United Nations agency tasked with improving maritime safety and preventing pollution from ships.